This section will give an introduction to the parametric estimation in ShipWeight

 Now estimate the Hull weight by selecting the “Regression” radiobutton and save the result.

-Click the toolbar button with the right arrow as marked above to move to the final weight group on the same level (Machinery) without closing the estimation Window.
+Click the drop down button to the right for the right arrow as marked above to move to the final weight group on the same level (Machinery) without closing the estimation Window.

 In the Machinery group, click the hyperlink next to the “Main engine power” parameter and in the pop-up window, set 15000 as maximum power and 8000 as minimum power as range for the propulsion data to be plotted in the graph.
 Hit OK button to close window.

 Check the checkbox to the left of the hyperlink where you just set the range for Main engine power to activate this as a filter for the projects plotted in the graph.
 Click the “Average” radiobutton to select the coefficient to be used in the estimation and to calculate the Machinery weight.
-Save the result.
+Click the blue calculator that appear next to the Weight result to update the estimate and then save the result.

-Go to the “Estimate” menu and carry out the estimation for the VCG by selecting again the “Average” coefficient.
+Change to the VCG estimate by clicking the X again.
+Carry out the estimation for the VCG by selecting the “Average” coefficient.
 Save the result.

 Carry out LCG estimation in similar fashion as for VCG, but in addition, after saving, close the Estimation window by clicking the Close button (door) in the toolbar.